 Excursus: The senseless slaying of innocent children and faculty at a Connecticut elementary school challenges our faith in a god who cares for us.

-In course of my conversations with Schleiermacher, Kierkegaard and Tillich, our working definition of faith has shifted away from nouns and deeper into verbs.
+Over the course of my conversations with Schleiermacher, Kierkegaard and Tillich, our working definition of faith has shifted away from nouns and deeper into verbs.
 Faith is something much more fundamental to life than the orthodox doctrines we may subscribe to, or our willingness to suspend critical judgment and honest skepticism in their defense.
-Faith is about letting go – but not letting go of intuition, common sense and reason for the sake of believing something passed down by religious tradition.
+Faith is about letting go – but not letting go of intuition, common sense, and reason for the sake of believing something passed down by religious tradition.

 Instead, we release ourselves to the real presence of mystery.